Yellow Card Scheme: Usage

 Reports can be entered through the MHRA's website, or a smartphone app which is available for iOS and Android devices.
 The app can also provide news and alerts to users.

 Yellow Cards are available from pharmacies and a few are presented near the back of the BNF as tear-off pages; copies may also be obtained by telephoning +44 (0) 808 100 3352.
 The scheme provides forms that allow members of the public to report suspected side effects, as well as health professionals.
-Children and Young People can also report suspected Adverse Drug Reactions to the Yellow Card scheme, and specific information for them has been developed and tested.
+Children and young people can also report suspected adverse drug reactions to the Yellow Card scheme, and specific information for them has been developed and tested.
+Statutory guidance requires Yellow Card reporting to be incorporated into schools' relationships and sexual health practice from September 2026.

 NHS Digital publishes an information standard DCB1582 for electronic submission of adverse reactions by IT systems (until 2014, this was ISB 1582 from the Information Standards Board).
 The specification is based on the ICH E2B (R2) international standard format.